vincenttu/tplinkusa-outdoor/source/index.rst

 .. _CPE710 5GHz AC867 Outdoor Wireless Access Point: https://www.tp-link.com/us/business-networking/outdoor-radio/cpe710/

-The CPE Outdoor wireless access point provides a strong outgoing signal as well as a high  receiving sensitivity.
-It can extend the range of the wireless and the communication range will be decided by the lower powered transceiver.
-Most of the time, it is your laptop or cell phone if you don’t use a pair of CPE.
+The CPE Outdoor wireless access point provides a strong transmitting signal as well as a high  receiving sensitivity.
+Building a wireless bridge with two identical CPEs can have optimal range and performance.
+When install only one CPE to extend the wireless range, the communication range will be decided by the weaker transmitter, usually, your wireless client such as a laptop or a cell phone.

 .. note::
    Here’s a reference page about `how to calculate the wireless range`_